Are you planning to take the TOPIK?

 Also, you may be able to find a site online with old examinations for you to print and try out; some of them are also based on actual exams!
 These items guarantee results.

 What are the best books to prepare for TOPIK?

-Because the test can be pretty tricky and test you on topics and materials that are more academic than what you’d need to know in your daily life, you may want to use some TOPIK-specific materials during your preparation for the test, even if you are already attending a Korean class.
+The test can be tricky and will test you on more academic items than what you’d need to know in your daily life.
+Hence, you may want to use some TOPIK-specific materials, books, and practice tests during your preparation for the test, even if you are already attending a Korean class.

 Should you take TOPIK?

 It is up to you and your goals whether you want to take TOPIK!
 It is available for any Korean learner, even those living outside of Korea, to take.
 There are also multiple test dates, so the schedule is not an issue.
 More importantly, it’s also not that expensive.